There are various guidelines that show how to interpret the Breath Test results. Below is a summary of what is recommended:

 b) repair the damaged lining of the gut

-and also to improve secretion of digestive enzymes.
+That is focus on improving the integrity of the gut and also to improve secretion of digestive enzymes.

 Maximised Nutrition has no affiliation with any particular products on market for financial gains and so seeks to present clients with the best and appropriate cost effective alternatives.